kovidgoyal/calibre/manual/diff.rst

 Comparing the ORIGINAL_FMT to FMT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you do a conversion in |app| from a FMT to itself, the original file is saved as ORIGINAL_FMT.
-You can see what was changed by the conversion, by right clicking on the ORIGINAL_FMT entry in the :ref:`book_details` panel in the main
-|app| window and selecting :guilabel:`Compare to FMT`.
-The comparison view will
-open with ORIGINAL_FMT on the left and FMT on the right.
+When you do a conversion in calibre from a FMT to itself, the original file is saved as ORIGINAL_FMT.
+You can see what was changed by the conversion, by right clicking on the ORIGINAL_FMT entry in the :ref:`book_details` panel in the main calibre window and selecting :guilabel:`Compare to FMT`.
+The comparison view will open with ORIGINAL_FMT on the left and FMT on the right.

 Comparing a checkpoint to the current state of the book while editing